-Jolt is a startup in Tel Aviv, which educates high tech professionals with relevant content and tools that universities couldn’t provide them.
-I would call it practical and short lessons to learn more quickly 21st-century skills, mostly related to technology.
-Sales and Marketing lessons are being taught a great deal at Jolt, so I decided to learn from the top sales professionals they hired to teach from all over the world.
+Jolt is a start-up in Tel Aviv that educates high tech professionals with relevant content and tools that universities do not provide them.
+They are practical and short lessons to help people quickly learn 21st-century skills, mostly related to technology.
+At Jolt, Sales and Marketing lessons are being taught by top sales professional from all over the world.
 So, I decided to learn from them.

-Now, after a year, I can say that it helped me very much to overcome the fear of selling, I became less shy and heard a lot of different opinions from many speakers and smart students.
-It also brought me closer thanks to the fantastic people thank to the supportive and welcoming community as many had dealt with problems similar to those I deal with.
+Now, after a year, I can say that it has helped me very much to overcome my fear of selling.
+I became less shy and heard a lot of different opinions from many speakers and smart students.
+It also brought me closer to the fantastic people thank to the supportive and welcoming community as many had dealt with problems similar to those I deal with.